 File server: Stores and manages files for network users.

-Example: Apache HTTP Server, Dell PowerEdge.

 Embedded computers

 Embedded computers are specialized computing systems designed to execute specific tasks within larger devices or systems.
 Unlike general-purpose computers, which can run various applications and perform a wide range of functions, embedded systems are tailored for particular applications and optimized for efficiency.
 These systems are typically integrated into a variety of machines and products, such as household appliances (like washing machines and microwaves), automobiles (for engine control and navigation), medical equipment (such as pacemakers and imaging devices), and industrial machinery (for automation and control).
 The design of embedded computers emphasizes reliability, compactness, and low power consumption, allowing them to operate seamlessly within their host devices.
 They often come with real-time operating systems (RTOS) that enable them to respond to inputs and perform tasks within strict time constraints.
 This specificity makes embedded systems crucial for enhancing the functionality of everyday products, providing features such as automation, monitoring, and control.
-As technology advances, embedded systems are becoming increasingly sophisticated, incorporating capabilities like connectivity for the Internet of Things (IoT), enabling devices to communicate and share data in real-time, further enhancing their applications across various industries.
+As technology advances, embedded systems are becoming increasingly sophisticated, incorporating capabilities like connectivity for the IoT, enabling devices to communicate and share data in real-time, further enhancing their applications across various industries.

-key features:
+The key features are as follows:

 Optimized for a specific function or task.